ecole-oclock/tardis-oclock/CONTRIBUTING.md

 Also to be added for each component:

 - make the necessary tests to validate the component by creating a file named `ComponentName.test.tsx` in the root folder `__tests__/components`
-- write a story using the [storybook tool](https://storybook.js.org/docs/react/writing-docs/introduction) which clearly describe the roles and functionalities of the component to be submitted in a file named `ComponentName.stories.tsx` in the `src/stories` folder, in order to increase the documentation
+- write a story using the [storybook tool](https://storybook.js.org/docs/react/writing-docs/introduction) which clearly describe the roles, features and props of the component to be submitted in a file named `ComponentName.stories.tsx` in the `src/stories` folder, in order to increase the documentation
-- don't forget to import/export the component in the `index.ts` file at the root of the `src/components` folder to make them usable in the library after the build command
+- don't forget to import/export the component in the `index.ts` file at the root of the `src/components` folder to make it usable in the library after the build command
-  Please also respect the structure of the cascading style sheets by reusing or enhancing existing variables, and respecting the [BEM] methodology (http://getbem.com/)
+- please also respect the structure of the cascading style sheets and global design UI/UX by reusing or enhancing existing [variables](./src/scss/_vars.scss), and respecting the [BEM methodology](http://getbem.com/)

 For instance, documentation improvements are as important as code changes.